 All passengers (including UK citizens) now need proof of a negative Covid test taken within three days of their departure to the UK.
 This test can be an antigen test, or a nucleic acid test (PCR or LAMP test).
 Crew are exempt – they do not need proof of a test prior to arrival.
 Full guidance can be found here.

-Direct passenger flights from Argentina, Brazil, Chile, Cape Verde, Portugal and South Africa are banned, except for air ambulance flights and emergency diverts.
-EGTT Notams B0154/21 and B2756/20 are the ones to check for these.
+Direct passenger flights from Argentina, Brazil, Chile, Cape Verde, Portugal, South Africa and the UAE are banned, except for air ambulance flights and emergency diverts.
+Check the EGTT Notams for details of these.

 Flight bans ban flights.
 Travel bans ban travel.
-Separate things!
+These are separate things!

 So there are some restrictions on inbound travel, which were introduced following the discovery of new coronavirus strains in Brazil and South Africa.

-Entry to the UK is now prohibited to anyone who has been in or transited through these countries in the past ten days:
+Entry to the UK is now prohibited to non British and Irish nationals/residents who have been in or transited through these ‘red list’ countries in the past ten days:

 - Cape Verde